 One thing to avoid, however, is a toothpaste with chemicals that promise to whiten your teeth.
-If you use whitening agents on your teeth while brackets are adhered to them, only the areas of the teeth surrounding the brackets will lighten.
+If you use whitening agents on your teeth while brackets have adhered to them, only the areas of the teeth surrounding the brackets will lighten.
 This might not seem like a problem, but once the braces are removed, you might regret this decision.

 We have seen cases where people didn’t heed this advice and were left with yellow-ish squares on the teeth once the braces came off.
 People often decide to undergo expensive tooth whitening treatments to recover from the colour discrepancy, however, it can easily be avoided by waiting until the braces treatment is completed before whitening the teeth.

 Some people wonder about sensitivity toothpaste.
 Sensitivity toothpaste can be helpful for people who experience discomfort when their teeth come into contact with hot and cold foods; this is typically not related to braces or orthodontic treatment.
 In this case, you might want to pick up some toothpaste that is formulated for sensitive teeth, which can help prevent and control tooth sensitivity.

 There are plenty of toothpaste options on the shelves, so personal preference will come into play.
 There is not one magical toothpaste that is great for braces.
 Instead, it’s much more important to focus on the toothbrushing technique and to consistently take time to clean your teeth properly.
 Many people brush their teeth almost without thinking, having done it thousands of times, and therefore don’t reach the back teeth or brush along the gum line.